 Even though your employer can fire you for any reason, you have protections under the law.
 Your attorneys can further advise you on how these statutes protect you and your rights under the statutes.

-After Title VII, Congress quickly passed other employment legislation.
+After Title VII, Congress quickly passed other federal laws prohibiting employment legislation.

 Together, these statutes provide protection from termination based on:

-If your company wrongfully terminated you for any of these reasons, you can bring a wrongful termination lawsuit in PA.
+If your employer wrongfully terminated you for any of these reasons, you can bring a wrongful termination lawsuit in PA.